- This story is regularly updated for relevance. Last updated: July 19, 2021

 “It’s certainly not debilitating or anything like that,” explained Howard.
 “But I do hope it goes away.
 I would like my coffee to taste normal.”

 Dr. Buddy Creech, director of the Vanderbilt Vaccine Research Program in Nashville, said that he’s seen “a few individuals with unusual taste after vaccines.”
 He describes it as a “metallic taste that lasts for several days” but concedes that the effect is not considered to be dangerous and shouldn’t last long.
+And perhaps it’s not such a rare occurrence.

 The infectious disease expert also stressed to NBC News that the metallic taste does not “indicate anything that would prevent getting the second dose of vaccine.”